 The Brighton City Museum started in 2016 and is administered and cared for by the Brighton Historic Preservation Commission.
 The museum holds a collection of over 10,000 objects and has displayed four exhibits including:

-Read All About It- Over the past fifteen years, the BHPC has received numerous publications ranging in date from 1894 to 2015 including the Japanese newspaper collection found under the floors at the Bromley Koizuma-Hishinuma Farm.
+Read All About It: Over the past fifteen years, the BHPC has received numerous publications ranging in date from 1894 to 2015 including the Japanese newspaper collection found under the floors at the Bromley Koizuma-Hishinuma Farm.
 Additionally, we have recently obtained the Metro West Newspaper Collection that includes the Brighton Blade, the Fort Lupton Press, and the Adams County Republican.
-We created an exhibit that reflects our collections and demonstrates the changes Brighton has experienced through the years.
+We created an exhibit that reflects our collections and demonstrates the changes Brighton has experienced over the years.

-The museum is open to the public Monday through Friday from 7:00 a.m. to 3:00 p.m.
 If you need to visit the research beyond these hours, please call or email for an appointment.
 (303) 655-2051 or firstname.lastname@example.org.